moliver28/research-handbook/content/handbook/enterprise-data/_index.md

 ---
-title: "Data Team"
+title: "Enterprise Data Team"
 description: "The GitLab Enterprise Data Team is responsible for empowering every GitLab team member to contribute to the data program and generate business value from our data assets."
 ---

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />

-## Welcome to the Data Team Handbook
+## Welcome to the Enterprise Data Team Handbook

 * Our Vision is to **Contribute to GitLab's journey of becoming the leading AllOps platform by responsibly harnessing the power of data.**
 * In pursuit of our vision, we will focus on 4 outcomes: